Essential oils and pregnancy: what you need to know

 They’re wonderful for cramps, nausea, sore and achy muscles, stress, and emotional balance.

 Just remember how highly concentrated essential oils are.
-Use low dilutions, avoid contraindicated oils, and check the safety guidelines for any oils you’re blending with.
+Use low dilutions, avoid contraindicated essential oils, and check the safety guidelines for any essential oils you’re blending with.
+The many essential oils safe for pregnant people still require more research during the early stages of pregnancy

 If you prefer to avoid essential oils, you can still make safe, effective blends for natural care during pregnancy.